-Now there is a practical objection that also has a normative side to it.
-That is that great powers, and the US in particular, would probably be very resistant to the idea of a world state because they have the most to lose.
-If you are Chad or Burundi, having territorial sovereignty doesn't buy you a whole lot.
-If you are the US, having territorial sovereignty give us tremendous freedom of action on the global stage.
+Now there is a practical objection which I think also has a normative side to it.
+And that is that the great powers, and the United States in particular, will probably be very resistant to the idea of a world state, since after all, they have the most to lose.
+If you're Chad or Burundi, having territorial sovereignty doesn't buy you a whole lot.
+If you are the US, having territorial sovereignty gives us tremendous freedom of action on the global stage.
 So why would we want to give that up?
 And more to the point, who has the power to make us?
-Now I have no doubt that great powers will resist joining a world state, but in the end I don't see how they can avoid it.
-For if the rest of the world has become America, so to speak, become a cosmopolitan peace, then on what normative principle can we argue that our sovereignty should remain separate and unaccountable to everyone else.
-In other words, by what right should we retain final authority to kill Canadians if we unilaterally decide that it is in our national interest?
+Now I have no doubt that great powers would resist joining a world state, but in the end, I don't see how they can avoid it.
+For if the rest of the world has become America, so to speak, become a cosmopolitan peace, then on what normative principle can we argue that our sovereignty should remain separate and unaccountable to everyone else?
+In other words, by what right should we retain final authority to kill Canadians if we unilaterally decide that that's in our national interest?
 It seems deeply hypocritical and inconsistent with our own values.

-Now one might respond that the issue here is not by what right, but about the power to resist world state formation, and I concede that no one can force the US to join.
-But here I guess is where I return to Hegel's struggle for recognition.
-For it is not only the slave who seeks recognition from the master, but it is also the master who seeks recognition from the slave.
-And while in the short run the master can compel the slave to recognize him with the threat of violence or even death, in the long run this is not very satisfying.
-Coerced recognition is not really recognition at all, but only a pale, psychologically unsatisfying substitute.
-So if Americans really want to be recognized by others, that recognition has to be freely given, not compelled, and that only is going to happen if we choose to make ourselves vulnerable by joining a world state.
-Ultimately, in other words, the question is if we could live with ourselves by not joining with the rest of "America," namely the globalized one in a world state.
+Now one might respond that the issue here is not one of by what right, but about the power to resist world state formation, and I concede that nobody can force the US to join.
+But here I guess I would return to Hegel's struggle for recognition.
+For it is not only the slave who seeks recognition from the master, it is also the master who seeks recognition from the slave.
+And while in the short run the master can compel the slave to recognize him with the threat of violence or even death, in the long run this is not satisfying.
+Coerced recognition is not really recognition at all, but a pale, psychologically unsatisfying substitute.
+So if Americans really want to be recognized by others, that recognition has to be freely given, not compelled, and that's only going to happen if we choose to make ourselves vulnerable by joining a world state.
+Ultimately, in other words, the question is whether we could live with ourselves by not joining with the rest of "America," namely the globalized one, in a world state.

 So as I see it, in the end, Americans will have a choice, between their nationalist communitarian identity as an independent sovereign state, and their liberal democratic identity as a potential member of a world state.
 Trying to have it both ways works for now, but in the long run I think it is an unstable equilibrium, and I think Americans will eventually choose their better half.